gitlabhq/gitlabhq/doc/development/contributing/merge_request_workflow.md

      restarting the failing CI job, rebasing from master to bring in updates that may resolve the failure, or if it has not been fixed yet, ask a developer to help you fix the test.
-1. The MR initially contains a a few logically organized commits.
+1. The MR initially contains a few logically organized commits.
 1. The changes can merge without problems.
 If not, you should rebase if you're the only one working on your feature branch, otherwise merge `master`.
 1. Only one specific issue is fixed or one specific feature is implemented.
 Do not